bartificer/programming-by-stealth/docs/pbs24.md

 ### Installing JSDoc

 JSDoc is actually written in JavaScript.
-The easiest way to install it is to use the [Node.js](https://nodejs.org/) JavaScript engine and it’s accompanying package manager, `npm`.
-Node is available cross platform, with simple installers for Windows and Mac, and there are packaged versions available for many popular Linux distributions.
+The easiest way to install it is to use the [Node.js](https://nodejs.org/) JavaScript engine and its accompanying package manager, `npm`.
+Node is available cross platform, with simple installers for Windows and Mac.
+There are packaged versions available for many popular Linux distributions.

 Once you’ve installed Node, you should be able to use Node’s package manager to install JSDoc.
 The basic form of the command will be as follows:

 `npm install -g jsdoc`

 The `-g` means you would like the package installed globally, i.e. system-wide.
-To install system-wide you need admin privileges, so on Windows you should use a command prompt run as Administrator, and on Linux/macOS you should execute the command with `root` privileges, either directly, or via `sudo`.
+To install system-wide you need admin privileges.
+So on Windows you should use a command prompt run as Administrator.
+On Linux/macOS you should execute the command with `root` privileges, either directly or via `sudo`.
 For example, on my Mac I used:

 `sudo npm install -g jsdoc`